Parks & Recreation

 Below you will find the Sunshine League Application.

-There are two seasons, one is in the Spring starting in March-running through May.
-The Fall Season begins, in September, and usually last for 3 games.
-The games are held on Saturday mornings, with a night game being added to the 2010 season.
-There is a Sunshine Bowling League that begins in October of each year, and runs through February.
-Please contact Terry Nash, with questions about the league, and for opportunities to volunteer with us.
+There are two seasons, one is in the Spring starting in March and ending in May.
+The Fall Season begins, September 3, with 3 games.
+The games are held on Saturday mornings, with one night game added if possible.
+Please contact Reggie Ammons, CTRS at 770-288-7299, with questions about the league, or if you would like to be a “buddy” for one game or the whole season!
+Volunteers are welcomed and appreciated.